 A customer:

-- makes fund transfers for products shipped to or from a higher-risk jurisdiction for money laundering and/or trade-based money laundering
+- makes fund transfers for products shipped to or from a higher-risk jurisdiction for money laundering or trade-based money laundering

-- has apparent discrepancies between the descriptions of the goods on the bill of lading or invoice that accompany transactions, and the goods shipped
+- has apparent discrepancies between the goods shipped and the descriptions of the goods on the bill of lading or invoice that accompanies the transaction

 - makes transactions involve the use of front or shell companies